 Myra, in present-day Turkey in Antalya Province Kale (Demre) is an ancient Lycian city in the area where the county.
 Alacadağ was established on fertile alluvial plain formed by soil carried by Demre Stream (Myros) between Akdağ (Massikytos) and Aegean Sea.

 The ancient city of Myra, located in and around the Demre District of today, was founded on the plain of the same name.
 The city's connection to the sea was provided by the channel that is accessible to the west of the Myros River (today's Demre Stream).
 Sea transportation and trade of the region was also carried out from the port of Andriake (Çayağzı) located on the other side of the channel.
 Myra Ancient City is especially famous for the Lycian Period rock tombs, the Roman Period theater and the Byzantine Period St. Nicholas Church (Santa Claus).
-Rock tombs, Lycian inscriptions and coins, Myra at least in BC.
+Rock tombs, Lycian inscriptions and coins and Myra at least in BC.
 They show that it has existed since the 5th century.
-According to the information provided by Strabon, Myra, which is one of the 6 major cities of the Lycian League, is called as Myrrh in the Lycian inscriptions.
+According to the information provided by Strabon, Myra, which is one of the 6 major cities of the Lycian League is called as Myrrh in the Lycian inscriptions.

 It is the period when Myra witnessed great development in the 2nd century.
-In the city, which is the metropolis of the Lycian Union, many buildings were built and repaired with the help of Lycian rich people.
+In the city, which is the metropolis of the Lycian Union many buildings were built and repaired with the help of Lycian rich people.

 In the Byzantine Period, Myra became one of the leading cities in terms of administration as well as religion.
 The fame that has survived to the present day, St. Nicholas (Santa Claus) AD.
-It owes the city's bishop in the 4th century, and reached the level of saints after his death and built a church in his name.
+It owes the city's bishop in the 4th century and reached the level of saints after his death and built a church in his name.
 Since the 7th century, Myra lost its importance due to earthquakes, floods and alluviums brought by Demre Stream and Arabian raids and turned into village identity in the 12th century.

-Also, many rock tombs with reliefs or inscriptions are lined up or side by side on the south facing side of the rock.
+Many rock tombs with reliefs or inscriptions are lined up or side by side on the south facing side of the rock.

 While going to the city center near the theater, the ruins of the baths on the left of the road are the early and interesting examples of Roman Period brick architecture.
 The water requirement of the city was met by the canals carved into the rock near the valley where Demre Stream flowed.
-Myra, which is one of the 6 cities with 3 voting rights in the Lycian confederation, shows how important it is to be named as "the brightest city".
-It is also important that Myra was represented in the form of Kybele, the oldest goddess of Anatolia, the main goddess of the city, in the coins printed under her name alongside the coins belonging to the Lycian confederation.
+Myra, which is one of the 6 cities with 3 voting rights in the Lycian confederation shows how important it is to be named as "the brightest city".
+It is also important that Myra was represented in the form of Kybele, the oldest goddess of Anatolia, the main goddess of the city.
+In the coins printed under her name alongside the coins belonging to the Lycian confederation.
 Myra, which was the capital of the Lycian province in the past, The fact that Paul and his friends visited was of particular importance in the Christian world.